 Reference to a CP/M Disk Parameter Block block.
 There is at most one of these in the disk image file.
 It will only be present on disks containing a CP/M filesystem.

-Other entry types may be defined in later versions of this spec; implementations should ignore unknown block types.
+Other block types than the ones listed here may be defined in later versions of this spec; implementations should ignore unknown block types.
 It may, for example, be useful at some point to create a 'BOOT' block type containing the keystrokes necessary to boot a disk, or a 'PICT' block containing a picture of the disk.

 All future block types defined by this spec will start with a capital letter, 'A'-'Z'.
 Block types beginning with a lowercase letter 'a'-'z' can be used for private purposes — there is, of course, no guarantee that someone else won't pick the same block type for their own use.